-Bus Rules
+Bus Expectations

 The bus is an extension of the school setting with all rules of behavior for the school in effect on the bus.
 Disorderly conduct or refusing to respect the authority of the school bus driver shall be sufficient reason for the pupil to be denied transportation.
 The school bus driver may assign seats.
-All students who will ride the bus should become familiar with the bus rules for their safety, as well as others.
-The following bus rules are posted in all school buses and must be followed at all times.
-Bus drivers will make every attempt to ensure that students are familiar with the bus rules.
+All students who will ride the bus should become familiar with the bus expectations for their safety, as well as others.
+The following bus expectations are posted in all school buses and must be followed at all times.
+Bus drivers will make every attempt to ensure that students are familiar with these expectations.